Viana, Luanda

-Viana is an city and one of the nine municipalities that make up the province of Luanda in Angola.
+Viana is a city and one of the nine municipalities that make up the province of Luanda in Angola.
 Viana lies 15 to 30 kilometers east as a suburb of the capital Luanda and has a population of 2,092,439 (2022), including about 6,000 long-term refugees primarily from Katanga Province in the Democratic Republic of the Congo.

 The city was founded on 13 December 1963.
-Because of its proximity to the Luanda, Viana has experienced in recent years a very large increase in population and industry.

 Administrative divisions

 The municipality of Viana is made up of three communes: